yanwunhao/smu_v3/README.md

 # smu_v3
-Experiment source code of joint research about uroflowmetry with sapporo medical university
+Experiment source code of joint research about uroflowmetry with sapporo medical university.